cztomsik/cztomsik.github.io/content/posts/ava-windows.md

 ---
 date: 2023-10-18
-title: Ava for Windows
+title: Ava for Windows (experimental)
 ---

-# Ava for Windows (experimental)

 > **TL;DR** There is now an experimental build of [Ava](https://www.avapls.com)
 > for Windows.
 You can [download it here](https://www.avapls.com/#download).